Shtekata/Kanban-Board/README.md

 There you can add additional information about you.
 Once you read this information, then you understand how to navigate to the info page. :)
 Оf course there is also a page for wrong paths.
-You create a new task.
+You create a new task, if you are logged in.
-You can move task in another category.
+You can move task in another category, if you are logged in.
-You can edit task, when double click on the task.
+You can edit or delete task, when double click on the task, if you are logged in.
 You can delete task, when double click on the task and press a delete button icon.
 If you delete task in 'Done' category, this task go to 'Old Tasks' view.
 You can navigate to 'Old Tasks' view only if you logged in.